StackVista/stackstate-docs/setup/agent/kubernetes.md

 StackState Agent V2 is deployed as a DaemonSet with one instance **on each node** in the cluster:

-* Host information is retrieved from the Kubernetes API.
+* Host information is retrieved from the Kubernetes or OpenShift API.
 * Container information is collected from the Docker daemon.
 * Metrics are retrieved from kubelet running on the node and also from kube-state-metrics if this is deployed on the same node.

 By default, metrics are also retrieved from kube-state-metrics if that is deployed on the same node as the StackState Agent pod.
-This can cause issues on a large Kubernetes cluster.
+This can cause issues on a large Kubernetes or OpenShift clusters.
 To avoid this, it is advisable to [enable cluster checks](#enable-cluster-checks) so that metrics are gathered from kube-state-metrics by a dedicated StackState ClusterCheck Agent.

 ### Cluster Agent

 StackState Cluster Agent is deployed as a Deployment.
 There is one instance for the entire cluster:

 * Topology and events data for all resources in the cluster are retrieved from the Kubernetes API
-* Control plane metrics are retrieved from the Kubernetes API
+* Control plane metrics are retrieved from the Kubernetes or OpenShift API

 When cluster checks are enabled, cluster checks configured here are run by the deployed [StackState ClusterCheck Agent](kubernetes.md#clustercheck-agent-optional) pod.